shashank-jain45/Weather-App/README.md

 3. Dark mode and light mode
 4. Refresh the fetched data
 5. Implemented using BLOC state Management
-6. Dynamic UI to different screen sizes
+6. UI Adaptable to different screen sizes

 ## Known Bugs
 1. No refresh Indicator when fetching data